timothyandrews/amip-hadSST-piForcing/README.md

 # amip-piForcing and hadSST-piForcing datasets

-This repository contains the global-annual-ensemble-mean dT and dN fluxes from `amip-piForcing`, `hadSST-piForcing` and `abrupt-4xCO2` simulations as described in Andrews et al. (submitted).
+This repository contains the supporting global-annual-ensemble-mean dT and dN fluxes from `amip-piForcing`, `hadSST-piForcing` and `abrupt-4xCO2` simulations used and described in Andrews et al. (submitted).

 Tim Andrews